RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 Returns a list of Stations with ID == station_id and if given, UUID == station_uuid and start date == start_timestamp, or `None` if the station doesn't exist.

-station_uuid and start_timestamp are optional; the station_id will often be enough to get a result.
+Note: station_uuid and start_timestamp are optional; the station_id will often be enough to get a result.

 _Examples:_
 ```python